adversign-coders/object-oriented-pet/README.md

 This repository contains the result of the adversign media live coding session 1.

 ## Goals
-- Build something in less than 1 hour.
+- Build "something" in less than 1 hour.
 - Teach OOP-Thinking.
 - Show how to write unit tests with jest.
 - Testing and documentation is part of coding.